LBCrion/sfwbar/doc/sfwbar.rst

 DESCRIPTION
 ===========
 **SFWBar** is a taskbar for wayland compositors.
-Originally written for Sway, it should work with any compositor supporting layer-shell protocol.
-SFWBar assists in handling of floating windows on a wayland desktop.
-It provides a taskbar, a pager, a task switcher, a system tray, a floating window placement engine, a simple widget set for display data extracted from various system files.
-SFWBar can work with any wayland compositor supporting layer shell protocol.
+It works with wayland compositors supporting layer shell protocol.
+Some features rely on wlr protocols or custom compositor IPCs.
-Taskbar and switcher require either sway or wlr-foreign-toplevel protocol support.
-Placer and  pager require sway.

 OPTIONS
 =======